justJubair/get-started-with-typescript/README.md

 ## Basic Concepts

 Understand the fundamental concepts of TypeScript, including variables, data types, type inference, and basic syntax.

+### Type Assertion

+Type assertion in TypeScript is like telling TypeScript, "Hey, trust me, I know what I'm doing with this variable's type!"
+It's a way for developers to explicitly inform the TypeScript compiler about the type of a variable, overriding its default type inference.

+Imagine you have a variable in TypeScript, but TypeScript isn't sure of its exact type based on the context.
+With type assertion, you can assert or "cast" the variable to a specific type that you know it should be.
+This helps TypeScript understand your intentions and allows you to access properties or methods of that specific type without compiler errors.

+The moment you assert a type, you can easily access the specific methods for the type.
+Check the

 ## Type Annotations